Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 Teams channels are managed throughout their lifecycle by establishing clear purposes, monitoring activity, implementing retention policies, and archiving or deleting channels that are no longer active or needed.

-Automating M365 Groups and Microsoft Teams Lifecycles
+How can you automate M365 Groups and Microsoft Teams Lifecycles?

 Ignoring lifecycle management in Microsoft Teams and M365 groups leads to sprawl, security issues, and inefficiencies.
 This can compromise data protection and clutter digital workspaces.